API Reference

 }, null, true);

 The runWhenElementPresent() method executes the callback function when a specific element appears in the DOM.
-Utilizing Mutation Observers, this method powers Anti-Flickering technology.
-Identify the key elements for a variation and call runWhenElementPresent() using the element as the first argument and the implementation code as the callback.
-This ensures modifications execute as soon as the element appears, before the browser initiates a display refresh cycle.
+This method uses mutation observers to power antiflickering technology.
+Identify the key elements for a variation and call runWhenElementPresent() with the element as the first argument and the implementation code as the callback.
+This ensures that modifications execute as soon as the element appears, before the browser initiates a display refresh cycle.

 To act on multiple elements, call runWhenElementPresent() separately for each element rather than targeting only the expected final element.
 A single call may result in flickering if a refresh cycle occurs between the appearance of different elements.